Rippledoc

 Quick Usage

-and point your browser to file:///path/to/my-project/doc/index.html to see the results.
+then point your browser to file:///path/to/my-doc-project/index.html to see the results.

 To upload your docs to a server, you might use rsync:

-That will put the local doc directory into the remote your-proj directory.
+That will put everything from inside the local your-doc-proj directory into the remote public_html/your-doc-project directory.

 License